39 Essex Chambers pupil barrister recruitment

 The pupillage experience

 39 Essex has a depth of expertise in a wide range of practice areas.
-Reflecting that, pupillage is split into four different seats: (1) commercial & construction, (2) civil liability, (3) public, and (4) planning, environmental, & property.
-Seats range between 10 weeks to 12 weeks, and pupils rotate between them throughout the year.
-There are usually two-three supervisors per seat, with one supervisor taking lead.
-This was a very valuable aspect of training, as it exposed me to a variety of practices and areas of law.
+Pupillage reflects that in its four-seat structure: (1) commercial & construction, (2) civil liability, (3) public, and (4) planning, environmental, & property.
+Seats range between 10 weeks and 12 weeks, and pupils rotate between them through the year.
+Pupils usually have two to three supervisors per seat, with one supervisor taking the lead.
+This is an especially valuable aspect of 39’s training as it exposes you to a wide range of work across the practice areas.

-During each seat, there is a mid-seat review and an end-seat review.
-Supervisors will complete a written form at both points, reflecting on and summarising all of the work which has been completed.
-Pupils are assessed across the same areas of competency as the pupillage application process: intellectual ability, expressive ability, interpersonal skills and commitment, drive and efficiency.
-Pupils also do two written assessments and an oral advocacy assessment, for which feedback is also given.
+Each seat involves a mid-seat review and an end-seat review.
+Supervisors complete a written form at both points, summarising the work which has been completed and assessing pupils against the same competencies as the pupillage application process: intellectual ability, expressive ability, interpersonal skills and commitment, drive and efficiency.
+Pupils also undertake two written assessments and an oral advocacy assessment.
 Ultimately, the assessment process for tenancy is very transparent.
 At the end of each seat, I knew exactly what went well, what didn’t, and how to improve.

-At the end of the year, everything goes into a folder for the pupillage committee, who make a formal recommendation to the management board on whether tenancy should be offered or not.
-Unlike other sets, there is no chambers-wide vote on tenancy and no requirement to make an application for tenancy.
+At the end of the year, a report is compiled based on all the seat reviews and the other assessments, and this goes to the pupillage committee, which makes a formal recommendation to the management board on whether tenancy should be offered.
+Unlike other sets, there is no chambers-wide vote on tenancy and no application for tenancy is required.

 The transition from pupil to tenant

 39 Essex further offers interest-free financial support to new tenants during the transitional period, when income can be less predictable.
 I was really grateful to receive such support, which helped to alleviate any financial stresses I would otherwise have had.
-Nevertheless, I’ve been fortunate to have a very full diary of fascinating work throughout my first year of tenancy.
-I’ve never been short on work, if anything the bigger challenge has been to avoid taking on too much!
-Generally, I’m in court one to three times a week, at the small claims court, fast track or Court of Protection.
-The work is extremely varied, which I like.
+Nevertheless, I’ve been fortunate to have a very full diary of fascinating work throughout my first year of tenancy, across the areas of practice I’m interested in.
+I’ve never been short on work.
+If anything, the far bigger challenge has been knowing when to say no!
+Generally, I’m in court up to three times a week, in the County Court, the Tribunals, the Coroners’ Court, and the Court of Protection.
+The work has remained extremely varied, which I particularly enjoy at this stage of my career.

 What is your practice like now?